-But before a court must determine whether a defense to the infringement claim is available, the plaintiff must demonstrate that the mark falls under §1065.
-In order to do this, a plaintiff must show that:
+But before a court must determine whether a defense to the infringement claim is available, the plaintiff must demonstrate that the mark falls under

 - The mark, registered on the primary registry, has been in continuous use for 5 consecutive years following registration, and is still in use;

 - There is no pending case involving the mark (other than the case at issue, of course) and there has been no prior ruling adverse to the owner’s right to use the mark;

 - The filing requirement in

 §1065(3)has been met (which apparently would be satisfied by the §1058(b)filing discussed in the section on Maintaining a Registered Trademark in Chapter 4); and

 - The mark is not a generic name.

 Once these requirements are met, the mark becomes incontestable under